n-babar/OfTheDay/README.md

 - Have users be redirected to accounts of other users when you click on their profile in the feed
 - Have users be redirected to accounts of other users or their own aaccount you click on profiles in following/followrs lists
 - loading signal for user profiles, following/followers lists, and search tab.
+- When registering users can to immediately enter their name, location, and bio.

 ### TODO - Push to testflight/deploy to app store?????